samkohn/DUNE-FD-calc/Fast-Monte-Carlo/Flux-Configuration/README.md

 describes whether the beam is in neutrino or antineutrino mode; nu(e, mu, tau)(bar)flux, which describes the particular neutrino being produced; and a number describing the number of energy bins between 0 and 10 GeV (e.g. 40).
-The normalization is arbitrary.
+The units for the flux are: neutrinos/GeV/m^2/POT.

 #### Flux optimization procedure